-Utah Code § 76-10-501 (2015) Utah Code § 76-10-505.5 (2013)
+Utah Code § 76-10-501 (2014) Utah Code § 76-10-505.5 (2013)

-- 16. "Unlawful conduct" means any conduct by a student which violates any local, state, or federal law or regulation, or violates any District or school policy, or violates the legal rights of another person, and includes, but is not limited to, the following: - a.
-Harassment: the crime of harassment occurs when a student, with intent to frighten or harass another, communicates in writing a written or recorded threat to commit any violent felony.
+16. "Unlawful conduct" means any conduct by a student which violates any local, state, or federal law or regulation, or violates any District or school policy, or violates the legal rights of another person, and includes, but is not limited to, the following:

-b.
+a.
+Harassment: harassment occurs when a student, with intent to frighten or harass another, communicates in writing a written or recorded threat to commit any violent felony.

 Burglary: burglary means entering or remaining in a building or any portion of a building with the intent to commit an additional crime.